terrajobst/AspNetCore.Docs.pt-br/aspnetcore/blazor/class-libraries.md

 ## <a name="create-an-rcl"></a>Criar um RCL

-Siga as orientações no artigo <xref:blazor/get-started> para configurar seu ambiente para um mais alto.
+Siga as orientações no artigo <xref:blazor/get-started> para configurar seu ambiente para Blazor.

 # <a name="visual-studiotabvisual-studio"></a>[Visual Studio](#tab/visual-studio)